mizchi/deno-lint-plugin-do-try/README.md

-# @mizchi/deno-lint-plugins
+# @mizchi/linter

+Deno plugin

-- @mizchi/deno-lint-plugin/do-try
+- @mizchi/linter/do-try
-  - throwable function should be named with `do` prefix -
+  - throwable function should be named with `do` prefix
-- @mizchi/deno-lint-plugin/strict-module
+- @mizchi/linter/strict-module

 ## Inspire